Physical Resilience: Meaning, Signs, and How to Build It

 Long-term training consistency

-How well can your body handle physical stress and keep going?
+how well can your body handle physical stress and keep going?

 Resilience vs Performance